Oliv/gpm/point.md

     }

 Properties contain all other coordinates beside coordinates like altitude, speed and heading.
-They can differ according to the source used.
+They can differ according to the source used, but should closely match the [w3c Geolocation API Specification 2nd Edition](https://www.w3.org/TR/geolocation-API/#coordinates), latitude and longitude excepted.

 No medias, point description included, shall be stored here.